Spray Mix Calculators Spray Bottle Mixing Calculator

 Mix a Handheld Spray Bottle

-Enter your bottle size and ratio value X. Results include concentrate in fl oz + mL (plus tbsp/tsp) and the water amount to fill the bottle.
+Enter your spray bottle size and ratio value X. Results include concentrate in fl oz + mL (plus tbsp/tsp) and the water amount to fill the bottle.

 Quick examples (small bottles)